dipkasyap/DGSegmentedControl/README.md

 # DGSegmentedControl
- Custom Segmented Control that has FullFeature over need of customisation.
+ Custom Segmented Control that has Full Feature customization on need of customisation.

 # Licence
 The MIT License (MIT)